Liza858/server-architectures-testing/README.md

 ## Results

-`task execution time` - sort time on the server.
+`task execution time` - sort time on the server

 `client process time` - time between receive request from a client and send response him